Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Okay, so if I may kick us off,

-I would love to thank from Bars Scrub in Queensland Australia Matt Stafford
+I would love to thank from

 Okay

-Really long song so what's the example song?
-Oh
+So what's the example song?

-Dear Miss Daisy.
+Dear Miss Daisy

 Why'd you leave?

-Eat my lunch.
+Eat my lunch

-That's a beautiful lament.
+That's a beautiful

 Beautiful lament.

-That's is that a bracket?
+Is that a bracket?

 Yeah.